Supporting Underrepresented Scientists in Immuno-Oncology

-We invite applications from candidates who identify as Black or African American, Hispanic or Latino/a American, or American Indian or Alaska Native.
+We invite applications from candidates who are U.S. citizens and identify as Black or African American, Hispanic or Latino/a American, or American Indian or Alaska Native.

 CRI seeks hypothesis-driven, mechanistic studies in both immunology and tumor immunology that aim to directly impact our understanding of the immune system’s role in cancer.

 A panel of scientists drawn from the CRI Scientific Advisory Council will rigorously evaluate each candidate, the intended sponsor and training environment, and the nature and feasibility of the proposed project.

 The CRI Irvington Postdoctoral Fellowship Program is CRI's longest-standing continuous program.
 Postdoctoral fellowships provide support to fund and train young immunologists and cancer immunologists at top universities and research centers around the world.